andygithubchen/cecho/README.md

 	cecho -fg_color -bg_color -action message [...] [ -done ]

-**All switches have two forms, short for convenience, long for readability.**
+All switches have **two** forms, short for convenience, long for readability.

-The short forms are the abbreviation from the corresponding long forms,
+The short forms are the abbreviation from the corresponding long forms.

 #### Foreground color arguments ##